breakfastquay/dataquay/README.txt

 Compiling Dataquay
 ------------------

-Run qmake then make.
-There is no install step yet.

-Dataquay requires Qt 4.5 or newer.
+Dataquay requires Qt 4.5 or newer with qmake.

+Make sure your preferred datastore (see above) is selected in the config.pri file.

+Run qmake, then make.

+This should compile the library and unit tests and automatically run the tests.
+If compilation succeeds but any unit tests fail, please do not use the library -- report the problem to me instead.

+Linux users can "make install" after building if desired.

-The default debug build will print a lot of information to standard error during run time; this can be very helpful for debugging your application, but it can quickly become excessive.
-Define NDEBUG in the build, or perform a release build. to eliminate this output.
+A debug build will print a lot of information to standard error during run time; this can be very helpful for debugging your application, but it can quickly become excessive.
+Perform a release build to eliminate this output.

-A test program is included in the tests/ directory -- this runs a series of unit tests and will bail out if any fails.
-To use it, run qmake and make in the tests/ directory and then run ./test-dataquay .

 Chris Cannam